dude1121/obsidian-vault/01 - Notes/CEC s.26.md

 > b) have the bottom of their platform not less than $3.6\ \pu{ m}$ above ground if they are isolated by elevation;
 > c) have the entire installation surrounded by a suitable fence in accordance with Rules [[CEC s.26#26-300 General|26-300]] to 26-324 if they are not isolated by elevation or not housed in suitable enclosures; and
 > d) have conspicuously posted, suitable warning signs indicating the highest voltage employed except where there is no exposed live part.

+I.e., if there are exposed live parts of the transformer then the enclosure requires a fence (unless the transformer is more than $3.6\ \pu{ m}$ above ground) and an adequate warning sign indicating the highest voltage present.
 ### 2)
 > Dielectric liquid-filled, pad-mounted distribution transformers, either independently installed or forming part of a unit substation, shall be installed at least $3\ \pu{ m}$ from any combustible surface or material on a building and at least $6\ \pu{ m}$ from any window, door, or ventilation inlet or outlet on a building, except where
 > a) a wall or barrier with non-combustible surfaces or material is constructed between the transformer and any door, window, ventilation opening, or combustible surface; or
 > b) the transformer is protected by an internal current-limiting fuse and equipped with a pressure relief device, with working spaces around the transformer of at least $3\ \pu{ m}$ on the access side and on all other sides, as follows:
 > 	i) $1\ \pu{ m}$ for three-phase transformers; and
 > 	ii) $0.6\ \pu{ m}$ for single-phase transformers.
+## 26-246 Dry-core, open-ventilated-type transformers
+### 1)
+> Transformers of the dry-core, open-ventilated type shall be mounted so that there is an air space of not less than $150\ \pu{ mm}$ between transformer enclosures and between a transformer enclosure and any adjacent surface except floors.
+### 2)
+> Notwithstanding Subrule 1), where the adjacent surface is a combustible material, the minimum permissible separation between the transformer enclosure and the adjacent surface shall be $300\ \pu{ mm}$.
+### 3)
+> Notwithstanding Subrule 1), where the adjacent surface is the wall on which the transformer is mounted, the minimum permissible separation between the enclosure and the mounting wall shall be $6.5\ \pu{ mm}$ if the adjacent surface is made of
+> a) non-combustible material;
+> b) combustible material adequately protected by non-combustible heat insulating material other than sheet metal; or
+> c) combustible material shielded by grounded sheet metal with an air space of not less than $50\ \pu{ mm}$ between the sheet metal and the combustible material.
+### 4)
+> Dry-type transformers not of the sealed type shall not be installed below grade level unless adequate provision is made to prevent flooding.
+### 5)
+> Dry-type transformers not of the sealed type shall be installed in such a manner that water or other liquids cannot fall onto the windings.
 ## 26-248 Disconnecting means for transformers
 > A disconnecting means shall be installed in the primary circuit of each power and distribution transformer.
 ## 26-250 Overcurrent protection for power and distribution transformer circuits rated over $750\ \pu{ V}$